kimtth/awesome-azure-openai-llm/README.md

 #### Terminology

-- BeamSearch: Beam Search in Transformers is an algorithm used during inference.
-It keeps the `beam_size`` number of most probable sequences at each step until the end token is reached or maximum sequence length is achieved. [ref](https://huggingface.co/blog/constrained-beam-search)
+- Beam Search in Transformers is an inference algorithm that maintains the `beam_size` most probable sequences until the end token appears or maximum sequence length is reached.
+If `beam_size` (k) is 1, it's a `Greedy Search`.
+If k equals the total vocabularies, it's an `Exhaustive Search`. [ref](https://huggingface.co/blog/constrained-beam-search)

 - Classification of Attention
   <details>